DustCar/Unreal-Gaming-Programming-Notes/README.md

   1. Within the move function, use `Value.Get<FVector2D>()` and a dot operator to grab the X (A and D) or Y (W and S) input action value.
   2. Get the forward vector of the pawn using `GetActorForwardVector()`.
   3. Use `AddMovementInput()` and pass in the Forward vector, then the value.

+---
+### Template Functions
+`TSubClassOf<type>`
+- Used for type safety.
+Forces designers to use a derived UClass.
+It runs a check on compilation and would return a compile error if the *type* is not a subclass of the specified UClass type.

+Why not use `UClass*`?
+- With `UClass*`, it is possible to assign the `UClass*` with any UClass rather than only being a set type of UClass.
+In addition, when assigning the variable, it would do a check at runtime and return a *nullptr* on failure.

+`TSoftObjectPtr<type>`
+- Used for referencing objects which might or might not be loaded via path.
+Can point to actors within a level even if they are not loaded.
+Can be loaded ASYNCHRONOUSLY and does NOT load its value into memory.